Leptonita/Reminders-TableLocalstorage/README.md

-# Reminders - table & Localstorage
+# Reminders - Table & Localstorage

 example of a Table and its content created dynamically with Javascript